 Motor Mover Ensure your mover is left disengaged from the tyres to prevent flat spots.

 Remember friends, nothing is more important that your health and well-being, not even your cherished Wheelhome camper.
 So only carryout the above if you feel it is safe and wise to do so.

-We give the above advice to Wheelhome owners in good faith, based on experience gained over 35 years in the industry.
+Some of the above advice is specific to Wheelhome vehicles, we offer it to Wheelhome owners in good faith.
+It is based on experience gained over 35 years in the industry.
 Errors and omissions accepted.
 You may also wish to seek advice from others including your camping club or local garage.